Best Time to Buy a New or Used Car?

 If you don't have the luxury of time on your hands and cannot wait for the huge rebates and dealer incentives that come out towards the end of the year.
 The very last day of the month is the most opportune day.
 If the last day of the month falls on the day the dealer may be closed or for some reason you can't make it on that day.
 You should time your visit as close to the last day of the month as possible.

-For new cars, most of the dealer incentives and customer rebates are released from the manufacturers during the first couple weeks of the month.
-You may miss out on these discounts if you buy a new car too early in the month.
-As it gets closer to the end of the month.
-Salespeople, Managers, and the deaelers themselves are doing everything they can to hit their monthly sales goals and quotas.
+For new cars, most of the dealer incentives and customer rebates are released from the manufacturers during the first few weeks of the month.
+So, you may miss out on these discounts if you buy a new car too early in the month.
+Go ahead and check to see if there are any current rebates and / or dealer incentives on the vehicle you want to buy.
+As it gets closer to the end of the month, salespeople, managers, and the dealers themselves are doing everything they can to hit their monthly sales goals and quotas.

 The best time of the month to buy a used car is also the last few days of the month.
 The dealer's staff is hungry to hit personal goals and unit bonus's so they are more willing to negotiate a little more aggressively to get that last used car off the lot.

 This is why you can't go wrong when it comes to getting the lowest price available when buying a new or used car as close to the end of the month as possible.

 Best Time of the Month to Buy a New or Used Car = The Last Day of the Month

 Buying a car at the end of the month is just part of the formula to guarantee you pay the lowest price possible on your next new car, truck, minivan, or SUV.
 Always figure the car dealer's true new car cost and calculate a fair profit new car offer before contacting a car dealership.
 Use this information combined with online automotive research and new car comparison services that provide you with free new car price quotes to ensure you're paying the lowest possible price for your next vehicle.